MHickey2/Wannabe-Healthy/README.md

 ###  6. Delete Blog     <a name="deleteblog"></a>

-As a logged in User you will be able to see the delete button below your submitted blogs, when you use the delete button you will be redirected to the delete blog page, where you can delete your blog, when the form is completed you will be redirected to the home page.
+As a logged in User you will be able to see the delete button below your submitted blogs, when you use the delete button you will be redirected to the delete blog page, where you can delete your blog, when the form is completed you will be redirected to the home page and your blog will be deleted.

 <br>